Pacific Wing Oyster Shell, Pteria sterna

 Pacific Wing Oyster Shell, Pteria sterna.
 Shell collected from the El Tule tidal pools, Km 17, Baja California Sur, January 2017.
 Size: 9.0 cm (3.5 inch) x 5.0 cm (2.0 inches).

-Pacific Wing Oysters are found attached to rocks, gorgonians, and other hard surfaces, by means of byssus in turbid water and are often associated with mangroves from the intertidal zone to depths up to 24 m (80 feet).
-They range from Southern California to Peru, including the Cocos and Galapagos Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Pacific Wing Oysters are found attached to rocks, gorgonians, and other hard surfaces, by means of byssus.
+They are generally found in turbid water and are often associated with mangroves.
+They live from the intertidal zone to depths up to 24 m (80 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they are found along the entire west coast, including the Gulf of California.
 Pacific Wing Oysters are farmed extensively by the cultured pearl industry.